okyfirmansyah/libasyik/README.md

 ### Building and Including in a Project

-After all environment requirements, demonstrated in [Dockerfile](Dockerfile) are done, do this following steps:
+After all environment requirements demonstrated in [Dockerfile](Dockerfile) are done, do this following steps:

 ```
  cd ~